Expulsion of the Albanians (1877–1878): Sanjak of İşkodra

-Sanjak of Niş

 Background

 Toponyms such as Arbanaška River, Arbanaško Hill, Arbanaška Mountain, Arbanaška, Arbanasce, Arbanashka Petrila, Arnautski Potok, Alban, Arbanashka Brenica, Arbanas, Gjinofc Kulla, Marash, Đake, Kastrat, Mandi, Muzace, Mazarak, Lusha, Shatra etc. show an Albanian presence in Niš and Toplica and Southern Morava regions (located north-east of contemporary Kosovo) and in the Preševo Valley since at least the late Middle Ages.

 Albanians in the Niš region converted to Islam after the area became part of the Ottoman Empire.
 On the eve of the outbreak of a second round of hostilities between Serbia and the Ottoman Empire in 1877, a notable Muslim population existed in the districts of Niš, Pirot, Vranje, Leskovac, Prokuplje and Kuršumlija.
 The rural parts of Toplica, Kosanica, Pusta Reka and Jablanica valleys and adjoining semi-mountainous interior was inhabited by compact Muslim Albanian population while Serbs in those areas lived near the river mouths and mountain slopes and both peoples inhabited other regions of the South Morava river basin.
 The Muslim population of most of the area was composed out of ethnic Albanians and with Turks located in urban centres.
 Part of the Turks were of Albanian origin.
 The Muslims in the cities of Niš and Pirot were Turkish-speaking; Vranje and Leskovac were Turkish- and Albanian-speaking; Prokuplje and Kuršumlija were Albanian-speaking.
 Muslim Romani were also present within the wider area.
 There was also a minority of Circassian refugees settled by the Ottomans during the 1860s, near the then border around the environs of Niš.